Shouryatyagi/Portfolio/README.md

 # Portfolio
-Code is inside in master branch
+Code is in the master branch